ModulrCloud/Modulr/readme.md

 ## Tokenomics

-Modulr employs two primary utility tokens on its main chain—**Modulr Gold Piece (MDR)** and **Modulr Silver Piece (USP)**—to incentivize validators and partners.
-Additionally, **AdCoin**, a token specific to the Pages co-chain, demonstrates how developers can implement custom tokens to override USP for specific functionalities.
+Modulr employs **MDR** to incentivize validators and partners.
+Partners do not directly earn MDR from the network however, that is only done via the validators.
+Rather the partners set their price for services on the network and that fee for the service is paid to the partner.
+This fee system is done via the **MTR** credit system which is an asset that can only be used for services on the network.
+More on this later.

-_Note: The blockchain experienced a soft launch on April 24, 2024.
-All token emissions from this date until the network officially launches are effectively burned and will not enter circulation._
+*Note: The blockchain experienced a soft launch on April 24, 2024.
+All token emissions from this date until the network officially launches are effectively burned and will not enter circulation.*

 ---